Almezing/almezing.github.io/_posts/DRAFT-2018-12-25-First-Story.md

 >{{Buttercup}}: Block them off!

 The reverberating slam echoed across the corridor and storage room with the neon exit above brightening up before shorting out.
 Muffled footsteps and clanking from the other side suggest the AmIba guards were attempting to force their through the doors.
 With this break of action, vanguard gathered around to assets their situation.
 Two members are wiped out and one and a half are leaking.
 Brawny's arm didn't get shredded by the AmIba's weapons, even though the shot could have been from a H.I.M. weapon.
 A quick patch up won't hold up for long, but it'll do for the rest of the night.
-The kid already bandaged his mouth, so we won't getting any of his lip. {{Buttercup}} drags the weapons crate towards the other two, but before she was let a word, Hacker cut into their comms.
+The kid already bandaged his mouth, so we won't getting any of his lip. {{Buttercup}} dragged the weapons crate along with the extra gun, towards the other two, but before she was let a word, Hacker cut into their comms.

 > Hacker: I have a new exit point.
 You'll have to backtrack a little to get to it, which mea-